nginxinc/ansible-role-nginx-app-protect/README.md

 Dependencies
 ------------

-Since this role uses the [package_facts](https://docs.ansible.com/ansible/latest/modules/package_facts_module.html) module, on debian-based systems the `python-apt` package must be installed on targeted hosts.
+- Since this role uses the [package_facts](https://docs.ansible.com/ansible/latest/modules/package_facts_module.html) module, on debian-based systems the `python-apt` package must be installed on targeted hosts.

+- NGINX+ R18-R20 must already be installed on the target system

 Example Playbook
 ----------------